 Get your dog used to the facility by bringing him or her to Doggie Daycare, prior to boarding.
 We do an evaluation, and if they pass, they are free to have endless play with other dogs.
 This is great socialization, and the dogs give them training that humans cannot provide.
 It’s great exercise and will get them used to boarding in a

 We provide all bedding for dogs boarding in the Standard Runs, so no need to bring that.
-However, if your pet is boarding in a Deluxe Suite, you are welcome to bring in bedding from home.
-We also allow you to bring your dog’s favorite toys or treats.
+We do allow you to bring your dog’s favorite toys or treats.
 We want your pet to be comfortable and safe while boarding with us.

 We are open early!
 Drop your dog off at the boarding facility early in the morning.
 This gives them the entire day to adjust to their surroundings before its time to bed down for the night.
 Please check for times.